The next PS5 restock is today: Where to buy a PS5 console this holiday season

 PS5 at Walmart

-The PS5 is tricky to find at MSRP on Walmart's website, but some lucky shoppers have reported success selecting in-store pickup at their local Walmart stores.
+The PS5 is tricky to find at MSRP on Walmart's website -- unless you get lucky with today's drop -- but some lucky shoppers have reported success selecting in-store pickup at their local Walmart stores.
+You may also want to check PS5 stock when Walmart's Black Friday sale starts on Wednesday.

 PS5 at Amazon